Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Since its inception in 1996, the T-Mobile name has been used by subsidiaries in several countries, including Austria, Croatia, Germany, Hungary, Montenegro, North Macedonia, Romania, Slovakia, and the United Kingdom (now known as Makedonski Telekom and Slovak Telekom, respectively) (now EE Limited).

-Since 1999, Deutsche Telekom has owned T-Mobile International AG, which serves as the holding company for its mobile communications companies.
+Deutsche Telekom has controlled T-Mobile International AG, a holding limited for its mobile telecommunications, since 1999.

-In addition to “Broadband/Fixnet,” “Business Customers,” and “Group HQ and Shared Services,” T-Mobile International was a Deutsche Telekom service from 2003 to 2007.
-As of 2009, Deutsche Telekom had changed its organizational structure to one based on regions (Germany, Europe, US).
+T-Mobile International had been a Deutsche Telekom service from 2003 to 2007, in addition to “Broadband,” “Group HQ and Shared Services,” and “Business Customers”.
+Deutsche Telekom modified its organizational structure to one based on some geographic regions only by 2009 (Germany, Europe, US).

-T-Mobile International was absorbed into Deutsche Telekom AG by integrating its independent fixed and mobile businesses into a single entity.
+T-Mobile International got integrated into Deutsche Telekom AG by combining its separate mobile and fixed operations.

-It used to be that the headquarters of T-Mobile International AG was in Bonn, Germany, and the company’s subsidiaries operated cellular networks on the basis of GSM, UMTS, and LTE in Europe, the United States, Puerto Rico, and the U.S Virgin Islands.
+T-Mobile International AG’s headquarters used to be in Bonn, Germany, and the firm’s subsidiaries ran cellular networks based on LTE, GSM, and UMTS across Europe, the US, Puerto Rico, and the United States Virgin Islands.